skyportal/skyportal/ARCHITECTURE.md

 The SkyPortal back-end is built using [Tornado](https://www.tornadoweb.org/en/stable/), a Python web application framework that provides its own I/O event loop for non-blocking sockets, making it ideal for use with websockets.

 To handle HTTP requests, we define _request handlers_ that are mapped to API endpoints in the application's configuration (in `skyportal/app_server.py` -- see below).
 Each SkyPortal request handler is a subclass of
-Handler`(defined in`skyportal/handlers/base.py`), a handler that extends Tornado's base [RequestHandler](https://www.tornadoweb.org/en/stable/web.html#tornado.web.RequestHandler), handling authentication and providing utility methods for pushing websocket messages to the front-end and returning HTTP responses.
+BaseHandler`(defined in`skyportal/handlers/base.py`), a handler that extends Tornado's base [RequestHandler](https://www.tornadoweb.org/en/stable/web.html#tornado.web.RequestHandler), handling authentication and providing utility methods for pushing websocket messages to the front-end and returning HTTP responses.

 Handlers appear in the directory `skyportal/handlers/api`.